 The Equation for Calculating a Heat Load

-The truth is the equation for calculating a heat load remains the same no matter what the conditions.
-It’s the conditions that change.:
+Understanding the heat load produced by the equipment and the environment helps determine the chiller’s cooling capacity requirements.
+The equation for calculating a heat load remains the same no matter the conditions.

 Q = m x C x ΔT